sariabuqoura/CISSP/README.md

       * used to support testimonial evidence
       * used to help a witness explain a concept or clarify an issue.
  * Artifcats
+   * six principles
+     * general forensic and procedural principles must be applied
+     * should not change toe evidence
+     * people should be trained
+     * all activity realted should be documented preserved and avaible for review
+     * individual is responsbile once the evidence is their possession
+     * agency is responsbile for the complaince with these principles .
+     * preserve the original evidence,work with a copy
+   *